-In January of 2012 the LIGO Scientific Collaboration (LSC) Instrument Science Working Groups held a workshop to begin studying designs for third generation interferometers to be installed at the existing LIGO sites.
+The LIGO Scientific Collaboration (LSC) Instrument Science Working Groups held a workshop to study designs for third generation interferometers to be installed in the existing LIGO facilities.
 Subsequent studies of 3 straw-man designs (known as the Red, Green and Blue designs) showed that all of the designs shared many common requirements, some of which are anticipated in the A+ design described in the previous section.
-The most promising of the 3 straw-man designs has been dubbed "Voyager", and adopted as the target of a the next major upgrade to the existing facilities.
+The most promising of the 3 straw-man designs has been dubbed "Voyager", and adopted as the baseline design for the next major upgrade.

-While not indented to exclude other options, a straw-man design for Voyager is used to understand potential benefits and expenses involved in upgrading beyond A+.
-The Voyager straw-man design mitigates limiting noises of aLIGO by replacing the glass mirrors and suspensions with silicon parts, and operating a detector at cryogenic temperature of 123 K. The Voyager noise budget and the corresponding sensitivity described in this section are shown in Figure 7.
+While not intended to exclude other options, a straw-man design for Voyager is used to understand potential benefits and expenses involved in upgrading beyond A+.
+The Voyager straw-man design mitigates limiting noises of aLIGO by replacing the glass mirrors and suspensions with silicon parts, and operating a detector at the cryogenic temperature of 123 K. The Voyager noise budget and the corresponding sensitivity described in this section are shown in Figure 5.
+The details of the Voyager design and description of noise sources and design choices is in the working Voyager design document [41].